Ageless Elegance: Bridal Beauty Blossoms at 40+.

 'Oh I don't want to look like Daisy the Cow' is often what I hear when I mention the must-have false lash.

-Look, I don't like fake and false, if it looks fake and false.
+Look, I don't like fake and false- if it looks fake and false.
 (That goes for everything from tans, to nails, to lips to brows and eyelashes).

 But faking it to look undetectable, then I'm in.

 And that goes for the use of false eyelashes.
 They need to blend in with your natural lashes. they need to add volume.
 And they need to flatter.
-My favourites at the moment are half strip lashes. they're easier to apply and they give a wonderful lift to the eyes to flatter and add subtle glamour.
+My favourites at the moment are half strip lashes.
+They're easier to apply and they give a wonderful lift to the eyes to flatter and add subtle glamour.
 Trust me, you'll love them.
 You may find this post useful Tried & Tested: Trying Out the SNAP- Luxury False Eyelashes BY Snap Beauty.
 Snap False Eye Lashes Review (paulapacemakeupartist.co.uk)

-Brides Makeup Tip #4 -Lip Tricks
+Brides to Be Over 40 Makeup Tip #4 -Lip Tricks

 Sometimes during a trial I ask the bride to be for her usual lipstick.
 This helps to keep some kind of familiarity when every part of the makeup has suddenly changed. (many of us are guilty of applying our makeup the same way we did 10 years ago).
-But quite often, the lip colour produced by the bride is the same lipstick shade that has been worn for years.
-Ten years ago, we may have had more colour in our skins, our lips will have been plumper and pinker.
+But quite often, the lip colour produced by the bride is the same lipstick shade that has been worn for 20 years.
+20. Or even 10 years ago, we may have had more colour in our skins, our lips will have been plumper and pinker.
 And now that very same lipstick just drains the colour from the skin.
 Its been said that shades of matte peachy nudes are far more flattering for more mature skin types.
 Teamed up with a slightly darker lip liner sketched slightly over the natural lip line, (just a gentle slight over line, nothing obvious) can create plumper fuller looking lips.

 Brides Makeup Tip #5 - Skin and Base

 Your base foundation is only as good as the skin it lies over.
 And it may be the ultimate cliche - but for good skin you need to hydrate it, inside and out.
-As we get older, alcohol in our skin is way more evident than it used to be - it robs the skin of its luster and seems to like to leave a sepia imprint under our eyes.
+As we get older, the negative effects of alcohol in our skin is way more evident than it used to be - it robs the skin of its luster and seems to like to leave a sepia imprint under our eyes.
 So maybe abstain from it before your wedding.
-Get it looking naturally glowy again and follow a strict skin care regime.
-There are lots of fantastic products out there for reducing puffiness under the eyes.I use The Ordinary Caffeine solution.
+(Its worth the effort) Get it looking naturally glowy again and follow a strict skin care regime.

-Creamy Concealers will add the coverage needed in places where extra coverage is required.
 Read my Blog on everyones favourite - the concealer #14 Ways to Maximize The Benefits of Concealer in Your Makeup Routine.
 Expert tips. (paulapacemakeupartist.co.uk)

 I love primers that add a glow UNDER the skin before base is applied.
-I like BPerfect Mrs Glam - Peachy Elixir Strobe Cream - BPerfect Cosmetics
+I like BPerfect Mrs Glam - Peachy Elixir Strobe Cream - BPerfect Cosmetics and this gives a subtle youthful glow for Brides to Be over 40

 Quite often I find Airbrush Makeup just the right amount of natural long lasting coverage and most brides over 40 seem to love it.
 You can read more here .10 Benefits of Airbrush Makeup for Your Wedding Day (paulapacemakeupartist.co.uk)